MCPI-Revival/minecraft-pi-reborn/mods/src/textures/README.md

 # ``textures`` Mod
-This mod includes various features involving textures, including:
-- Animated Water
-- Disabling The ``gui_blocks`` Atlas
+This mod enables the animated water texture.